SilentVoid13/Silent_Pass/README.md

 You can either get the compiled version from the latest release, from the bin directory, or compile it yourself.

 You can build the Windows binary using mingw (i686-w64-mingw32-gcc).
-No 32 bits version for Linux is currently available.
+No 32 bit version for Linux is currently available.

 Compiling time can be quite long because of the various dependencies (~1 min)